 Despite the expected slight weight increase, the Taycan Cross Turismo should be just as effortlessly quick as the standard Taycan and great fun to drive, yet also be quiet and comfortable when you’re cruising on the motorway.

 No images of the car’s cabin have emerged yet, but it’s safe to say it’ll be very similar to the standard Taycan; right down to the sporty seats and the swathe of digital displays that dominate the dashboard and centre console.

 Thanks to the raised and extended roofline, there should be a bit more headroom on offer in the Cross Turismo than the regular Taycan.
 The boot should also be a bit bigger than the standard car’s, too, though probably not by a massive margin.
 A smaller ‘frunk’ front boot will be available on the Cross Turismo, too, which many owners will likely use to store this electric car’s charging cables.

 2021 Porsche Taycan Cross Turismo prices and release date

-Porsche hasn’t announced prices for the Taycan Cross Turismo just yet, and likely won’t spill the beans until later in the year.
-However, if the Sport Turismo estate version of the Porsche Panamera saloon is anything to go by, it’s likely the Cross Turismo will be a few thousand pounds dearer than the original Taycan – meaning prices will likely start at around £86,000, and rise to over £140,000 for the most powerful Turbo S model.
+Porsche hasn’t announced prices for the Taycan Cross Turismo just yet but this undisguised prototype suggests you won’t have to wait long for official details to be revealed.
+If the Sport Turismo estate version of the Porsche Panamera saloon is anything to go by, it’s likely the Cross Turismo will be a few thousand pounds more expensive than the Taycan saloon – meaning it’ll cost from around £86,000, and rise to over £140,000 for the most powerful Turbo S model.